Latest Version of the Appian Platform Delivers Complete Process Automation

-Design, automate, and optimize the most complex business processes end to end
+Design, automate, and optimise the most complex business processes end to end

-"Organizations must go beyond applications that provide automation at the task level and begin implementing process orchestrations that unify humans, systems, and digital workers," said Michael Beckley, Founder and CTO at Appian.
-"Appian delivers the end-to-end process control organizations need to design new digital solutions, automate complex processes, and optimize business operations to drive continuous improvement."
+"Organisations must go beyond applications that provide automation at the task level and begin implementing process orchestrations that unify humans, systems, and digital workers," said Michael Beckley, Founder and CTO at Appian.
+"Appian delivers the end-to-end process control organisations need to design new digital solutions, automate complex processes, and optimise business operations to drive continuous improvement."

 Enhancements to Appian Portals extends total experience benefits across business-to-business and business-to-consumer use cases.
 In under four weeks, Appian customer AARP built a robust, secure, and engaging Appian Portals experience to support the Fraud Watch Volunteer program providing support to fraud victims among AARP's 40 million members.